Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 Add the path of the HCCL module to the environment variables.
 Generally, the path of the HCCL library file is  **.../fwkacllib/python/site-packages/hccl**  in the installation package.

-<h2 id="what-do-i-do-if-the-error-message-runtimeerror-initialize-is-displayed-during-model-running.md">What Do I Do If the Error Message "RuntimeError: Initialize."
+<h2 id="what-do-i-do-if-the-error-message-runtimeerror-initialize-is-displayed-during-model-running">What Do I Do If the Error Message "RuntimeError: Initialize."
 Is Displayed During Model Running?</h2>

 ## Symptom<a name="section1785905019184"></a>